rossrobino/domco/README.md

 For example, to add the `/nested` route, add `src/routes/nested/index.html`.

-Imports in this file are relative to the final `index.html` page, if you want to have the same file imported in all routes using a layout, use a absolute path instead of a relative one.

--   `/style.css` - adds `src/routes/style.css` to every page
--   `./style.css` - adds `src/routes/[currentRoute]/style.css` to every page

 #### layout

 A `layout.html` file can be utilized to create a layout that wraps around the content of other pages.
 Include a `<slot></slot>` within the layout that designates where `index.html` should be rendered.